sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 ### Resolver field

-As explained in the [previous article]({% post_url 2021/2021-11-06-Advance-apollo-graphql-queries %}),
+In a [previous article][21], we went through the implementation of more complex queries, and in a way it's very similar to how we would implement a new mutation.
-to implement the mutation, we need to add a resolver function corresponding to the new Mutation field.
+For a mutation, we need to add a resolver function corresponding to a field in the `Mutation` graphql type.
 So we will now have:

 ```typescript